Migrate from ADK

 agents/and verify the system prompt and tool list. - Check that tool modules in

-tools/still import everything they need (relative imports from the original project may break). - Convert ADK callbacks to Connic middleware if they implement before/after request logic.
+tools/still import everything they need (relative imports from the original project may break). - Convert ADK agent-level callbacks to Connic middleware, and tool-level callbacks (

 - Run